phillipashford/weather-tracker/README.md

 - Works with the responses to make additional requests if necessary
 - Finally, reports back (current weather, and 5 day forecast) to the user.

-After deciding to make a complete client-side weather application, I converted the code to [JavaScript](https://github.com/phillipashford/weather-tracker/blob/main/weather_tracker.js) to add [more features](#improvements).
+After deciding to make a complete weather application, I converted the code to [JavaScript](https://github.com/phillipashford/weather-tracker/blob/main/weather_tracker.js) to add [more features](#improvements).

 <h2 id="contents">Contents</h2>